Bomb threat at Western Heights High School, Rotorua

 "I just want to reach my daughter, but I can't contact her.
 Nothing."

 "I just want to know she's alright.
-Even that they're doing everything they can.
+Even that they're doing everything they can to calm a mother's nerves down."

 A marked police car is now guarding the main entrance to the school, and cones have been put up to keep people away from the gates.